Restorative Justice Service

 What is the Restorative Justice Service?

-Our Restorative Justice service is provided by Thames Valley Restorative Justice Service (TVRJS) and helps victims achieve closure by delivering Restorative Justice options.
+Our Restorative Justice service is one of Victims First specialist services.
+It is provided by Thames Valley Restorative Justice Service (TVRJS) and helps victims achieve closure by delivering Restorative Justice options.

 What is Restorative Justice (RJ)?